WistfulHopes/GGSTReplayTakeover/README.md

 - F5 to release a takeover.
 This also unsets the set rewind point.

 Disabled outside of replays.
 Can be used on downloaded replays in addition to local replays.

+To install, extract contents of the release GGSTReplayTakeover.rar into GUILTY GEAR STRIVE\RED\Binaries\Win64. **Do not use with Unverum; this mod requires a pre-release version of UE4SS that Unverum does not support.**